xavidop/alexa-helloworld-new-vscode-config/README.md

 ## Conclusion

 As you can see the amazon team has created nice tools to have everything in the same ecosystem.
-Looking forward to see what you are going to develop!
+Looking forward to seeing what you are going to develop!

 I hope this example project is useful to you.